vhaghani26/python_focus_group/Session_02/session2.md

-# Session 2: File and Directory Manipulation in UNIX and First Python Script
+# Session 2: File and Directory Manipulation in UNIX

 By: Viktoria Haghani